1989 (Taylor's Version): Critical reception

 1989 (Taylor's Version) was met with widespread acclaim from critics.
 On the review aggregator Metacritic, it received a weighted mean score of 90 out of 100 based on 15 reviews, indicating "universal acclaim".
-The review aggregator site AnyDecentMusic? complied 14 reviews and gave the album an 8.1 out of 10.
+The review aggregator site AnyDecentMusic? compiled 14 reviews and gave the album an 8.1 out of 10.

 Most critics appreciated the production for remaining faithful to the original.
 NMEs Hollie Geraghty, The Daily Telegraphs Neil McCormick, and Ludovic Hunter-Tilney of Financial Times regarded 1989 (Taylor's Version) as Swift's best record; the lattermost said that the album showcased "the highly engineered setting of the perfect pop song".
 Will Hodgkinson of The Times dubbed the album a "pop masterclass", and Ed Power of the i described it as "bright, brash, smart and catchy".
 Rolling Stones Angie Martoccio, American Songwriters Alex Hopper, and Pitchfork's Shaad D'Souza opined that the re-recorded album proved the timeless quality of the original.
 Mark Sutherland from Rolling Stone UK said 1989 (Taylor's Version) "could well be the greatest pop album of 2023".

 Critics were also fond of Swift's vocals.
 Barnes said they were "more powerful and punchy than ever", and The Guardians Rachel Aroesti described them as "richer and more mature yet hardly distractingly so".
 Berry admired how Swift sang with "crystal clear pronunciation and a powerful impact".
 Keefe and Hopper said her matured vocals made the tracks more impactful and resonant.
 By contrast, Adam White of The Independent wrote that Swift's improved vocals, losing 2014's raw "strain," made the re-recording a "diminished" pop classic.
 However, White added that the album was still "untouchable greatness".

 The vault tracks were similarly well received.
 Aroesti, Martoccio, Power, and Hopper regarded them as worthwhile additions with more depth and a showcase of Swift's songwriting talents.
 Berry admired the "exquisite" vault tracks that showcased strong writing and production.
 Pastes Elizabeth Braaten proclaimed that the vault tracks made 1989 (Taylor's Version) Swift's best re-recorded album yet, and Thomas said they consolidated Swift's status as a "timeless songwriter".
 Keefe was less enthusiastic, saying that the vault tracks were solid but not valuable "as a true thematic and aesthetic extension".
 D'Souza wrote that they lacked "the wallop and precision of the album proper" but added more depth and context.

 There were also discussions relating to technical and mastering issues on the album, specifically audio artifacts and high frequency buzzing on some of the songs.
 Some professionals noted "The noise, it seems, is somewhere in the neighborhood of 15,000Hz."
 Others described it as audible "buzzing/electrical noise..., mostly on vocals but not always just vocals.
 It's at 15.7kHz and it represented by a line on a spectrogram."